harishravi121/Codes2026fun/README.md

 So I would like to ask my BTP Labmates to help write a union of maze solver robot available on others github or tutorials code and human entry algorithm to get new gui in python.. since 2010

 Unfortunately, CD USB Write driver not working else I would have made 1000 cds.. need tower pc..
+ALso there is a great chance of getting usb cd read write both working in smartphones